Domingos-Jr17/UNODC-Hackathon/docs/user-guides/ngo-staff.md

-# Guia para Funcionários de ONGs - Plataforma WIRA
+# Guide for NGO Staff - WIRA Platform

-## Visão Geral
+## Overview

-Este guia é destinado a funcionários de ONGs parceiras que utilizam a plataforma WIRA para apoiar vítimas de tráfico humano em Moçambique.
-A plataforma permite gerenciar beneficiárias, acompanhar seu progresso educacional e emitir certificados de conclusão de cursos.
+This guide is intended for staff of partner NGOs who use the WIRA platform to support human trafficking survivors in Mozambique.
+The platform allows you to manage beneficiaries, track their educational progress, and issue completion certificates.

-## Acesso ao Sistema
+## System Access

-### Login no Dashboard
+### Dashboard Login
-1. Acesse a URL do dashboard da sua ONG (ex: `https://wira.org/dashboard`)
+1. Access your NGO's dashboard URL (e.g., `https://wira.org/dashboard`)
-2. Use suas credenciais de login:
+2. Use your login credentials:
-   - Email fornecido pela equipe de suporte
+   - Email provided by support team
-   - Senha criada durante o registro
+   - Password created during registration
-3. Após o login, você verá o painel principal com opções de gerenciamento
+3. After login, you'll see the main dashboard with management options

-### Recuperação de Senha
+### Password Recovery
-- Clique em "Esqueceu sua senha?" na página de login
+- Click "Forgot your password?" on the login page
-- Preencha seu email
+- Fill in your email
-- Verifique sua caixa de entrada para instruções de redefinição
+- Check your inbox for reset instructions

-## Gerenciamento de Beneficiárias
+## Beneficiary Management

-### Ativar Nova Beneficiária
+### Activate New Beneficiary
-1. No painel, clique em "Gerenciar Beneficiárias"
+1. In dashboard, click "Manage Beneficiaries"
-2. Clique em "Adicionar Nova Beneficiária"
+2. Click "Add New Beneficiary"
-3. Preencha as informações:
+3. Fill in information:
-   - Nome completo (informação mantida em sistema isolado)
+   - Full name (information kept in isolated system)
-   - Informações de contato (telefone, email)
+   - Contact information (phone, email)
-   - ONG responsável (selecione a sua)
+   - Responsible NGO (select yours)
-   - Habilidades iniciais (opcional)
+   - Initial skills (optional)
-4. Após salvar, um **código de acesso único** será gerado (formato V####)
+4. After saving, a **unique access code** will be generated (V#### format)
-5. Comunique esse código à beneficiária de forma segura
+5. Communicate this code securely to the beneficiary
-6. A beneficiária usará esse código para acessar os cursos (não precisa de nome real)
+6. The beneficiary will use this code to access courses (no real name needed)

-### Visualizar Lista de Beneficiárias
+### View Beneficiary List
-- Acesse "Gerenciar Beneficiárias" para ver todas sob sua responsabilidade
+- Access "Manage Beneficiaries" to see all under your responsibility
-- Filtros disponíveis: ativas, inativas, progresso
+- Available filters: active, inactive, progress
-- Colunas mostram: código anônimo, último acesso, cursos inscritos, progresso
+- Columns show: anonymous code, last access, enrolled courses, progress

-### Atualizar Informações
+### Update Information
-- Clique em uma beneficiária na lista para ver detalhes
+- Click on a beneficiary in the list to view details
-- Edite informações quando necessário
+- Edit information when necessary
-- Todas as alterações são registradas para auditoria
+- All changes are logged for audit

-## Acompanhamento de Progresso
+## Progress Tracking

-### Visão Geral de Progresso
+### Overview of Progress
-1. Acesse "Acompanhar Progresso" no menu
+1. Access "Track Progress" in menu
-2. Veja estatísticas gerais:
+2. View general statistics:
-   - Número total de beneficiárias
+   - Total number of beneficiaries
-   - Cursos mais populares
+   - Most popular courses
-   - Taxa média de conclusão
+   - Average completion rate
-   - Últimas atividades
+   - Recent activities

-### Progresso Individual
+### Individual Progress
-1. Selecione uma beneficiária específica
+1. Select a specific beneficiary
-2. Veja detalhes de:
+2. View details of:
-   - Cursos inscritos
+   - Enrolled courses
-   - Progresso em cada módulo
+   - Progress in each module
-   - Data da última atividade
+   - Date of last activity
-   - Notas em quizzes
+   - Quiz scores
-   - Certificados emitidos
+   - Issued certificates

-### Exportar Relatórios
+### Export Reports
-- Clique em "Exportar Dados" para gerar relatórios em PDF ou Excel
+- Click "Export Data" to generate reports in PDF or Excel
-- Opções de relatórios personalizados disponíveis
+- Customizable report options available
-- Útil para relatórios para doadores e autoridades
+- Useful for donor and authority reports

-## Cursos e Certificados
+## Courses and Certificates

-### Ver Cursos Disponíveis
+### View Available Courses
-- Acesse "Catálogo de Cursos" para ver todos os cursos disponíveis
+- Access "Course Catalog" to see all available courses
-- Informações incluem: título, descrição, duração, número de módulos
+- Information includes: title, description, duration, number of modules
-- Cursos ativos podem ser acessados pelas beneficiárias
+- Active courses can be accessed by beneficiaries

-### Acompanhar Conclusão de Cursos
+### Track Course Completion
-- Veja quais beneficiárias completaram cursos
+- See which beneficiaries have completed courses
-- Acompanhe taxas de conclusão por curso
+- Track completion rates by course
-- Identifique cursos que precisam de mais suporte
+- Identify courses needing more support

-### Emitir Certificados
+### Issue Certificates
-1. Selecione uma beneficiária que completou um curso
+1. Select a beneficiary who has completed a course
-2. Clique em "Emitir Certificado"
+2. Click "Issue Certificate"
-3. Verifique as informações automaticamente preenchidas:
+3. Verify automatically populated information:
-   - Nome da beneficiária (sistema interno)
+   - Beneficiary name (internal system)
-   - Curso completado
+   - Completed course
-   - Data de conclusão
+   - Completion date
-   - Nota alcançada
+   - Achieved score
-4. O certificado gerado inclui:
+4. The generated certificate includes:
-   - Código QR para verificação
+   - QR code for verification
-   - Assinatura digital
+   - Digital signature
-   - Formato pronto para impressão
+   - Print-ready format

-### Verificar Certificados
+### Verify Certificates
-- Use a função de verificação para confirmar autenticidade de certificados
+- Use verification function to confirm certificate authenticity
-- Útil para empregadores ou instituições educacionais
+- Useful for employers or educational institutions

-## Recursos de Segurança
+## Security Features

-### Política de Privacidade
+### Privacy Policy
-- O nome real da beneficiária NÃO é revelado nos sistemas acessíveis diretamente por ela
+- The beneficiary's real name is NOT shown in directly accessible systems
-- Apenas códigos anônimos (V####) são usados na interface com beneficiárias
+- Only anonymous codes (V####) are used in the beneficiary-facing interface
-- Informações reais são mantidas em sistema isolado e seguro
+- Real information is maintained in isolated, secure system

-### Controle de Acesso
+### Access Control
-- Cada conta de ONG tem acesso limitado às suas próprias beneficiárias
+- Each NGO account has limited access to its own beneficiaries
-- Todas as ações são registradas para auditoria
+- All actions are logged for audit
-- Recomendamos o uso de autenticação de dois fatores (quando disponível)
+- 2-factor authentication recommended (when available)

-## Comunicação
+## Communication

-### Notificações no Sistema
+### In-System Notifications
-- O sistema envia alertas importantes:
+- The system sends important alerts:
-  - Beneficiárias que não acessam há mais de 2 semanas
+  - Beneficiaries inactive for more than 2 weeks
-  - Conclusões de cursos
+  - Course completions
-  - Novas atividades importantes
+  - Important new activities

-### Canais de Suporte
+### Support Channels
 - Email: support@wira.org
 - WhatsApp: +258 84 XXXX XXXX
-- Horário de suporte: Segunda a Sexta, 8h-17h (Moçambique)
+- Support hours: Monday to Friday, 8am-5pm (Mozambique)

-## Melhores Práticas
+## Best Practices

-### Acompanhamento Regular
+### Regular Tracking
-- Acesse o sistema pelo menos 2 vezes por semana
+- Access system at least 2 times per week
-- Verifique o progresso das beneficiárias
+- Check beneficiary progress
-- Entre em contato com beneficiárias que parecem desconectadas
+- Contact inactive beneficiaries

-### Manutenção de Dados
+### Data Maintenance
-- Atualize informações regularmente
+- Update information regularly
-- Remova ou desative contas de beneficiárias que não estão mais sob seu cuidado
+- Remove or deactivate accounts for beneficiaries no longer under your care
-- Use a função de anotações para registrar observações importantes
+- Use notes function to record important observations

-### Suporte à Beneficiária
+### Beneficiary Support
-- Instrua beneficiárias sobre como usar o sistema
+- Instruct beneficiaries on how to use the system
-- Ajude com problemas iniciais de acesso
+- Help with initial access problems
-- Explique a importância de manter seu código de acesso seguro
+- Explain importance of keeping access code secure

-## USSD e Acesso por Celular Básico
+## USSD and Basic Phone Access

-### Informando Beneficiárias
+### Informing Beneficiaries
-- Explique que elas podem acessar cursos via USSD com o código *123#
+- Explain they can access courses via USSD by dialing *123#
-- O código de acesso (V####) funciona tanto no aplicativo quanto no USSD
+- Access code (V####) works both in app and USSD
-- USSD é especialmente útil para beneficiárias com celulares básicos
+- USSD is especially useful for beneficiaries with basic phones

-## Perguntas Frequentes
+## Frequently Asked Questions

-### Q: Onde está o nome real da beneficiária na interface?
+### Q: Where is the real name of the beneficiary in the interface?
-A: Por segurança, nomes reais só aparecem em partes do sistema com acesso restringido.
-Usamos códigos V#### na interface principal.
+A: For security, real names only appear in restricted system areas.
+We use V#### codes in main interface.

-### Q: Posso alterar o código de acesso de uma beneficiária?
+### Q: Can I change a beneficiary's access code?
-A: Não, os códigos são permanentes para manter consistência no sistema.
+A: No, codes are permanent to maintain system consistency.

-### Q: Como uma beneficiária recupera sua conta se esquecer do código?
+### Q: How does a beneficiary recover their account if they forget the code?
-A: Contate o suporte técnico com as informações de identificação para verificação.
+A: Contact technical support with identification information for verification.

-### Q: O sistema armazena o histórico de todas as ações?
+### Q: Does the system store history of all actions?
-A: Sim, todos os acessos e alterações são registrados para auditoria e segurança.
+A: Yes, all accesses and changes are logged for audit and security.

-## Contato de Emergência
+## Emergency Contact

-- Suporte Técnico: tech@wira.org
+- Technical Support: tech@wira.org
-- Questões de Segurança: security@wira.org
+- Security Issues: security@wira.org
-- Emergência: +258 84 XXXX XXXX
+- Emergency: +258 84 XXXX XXXX

 ---

-**Lembrete Importante**: Esta plataforma foi criada com foco especial na proteção e privacidade das beneficiárias.
-Sua responsabilidade como funcionário de ONG inclui manter informações seguras e garantir que o sistema seja usado exclusivamente para apoiar a reintegração econômica das vítimas de tráfico humano.
+**Important Reminder**: This platform was created with special focus on protecting and preserving beneficiary privacy.
+Your responsibility as an NGO staff includes maintaining information security and ensuring the system is used exclusively to support economic reintegration of trafficking survivors.